chihaos1/ThinkNode/README.md

 ThinkNode is built with **React Three Fiber** and **Three.js**, allowing ideas to render in an interactive 3D space.
 Users can navigate through concepts with camera controls to rotate, pan, and zoom in/out the mind map.

 #### 🔗 Smart Node Connections
-ThinkNode creates meaningful connections between related concepts and organizes them spatially.
+ThinkNode creates meaningful connections between related concepts and organizes them spatially in clusters.
 Physical proximity reveals conceptual relationships.
 - **Y-axis (Abstraction)**
   - High (+): Abstract theories and foundational concepts.
   - Low (-): Concrete examples and practical tools.
 - **X-axis (Themes)**
   - Different conceptual domains spread horizontally.
   - Related concepts cluster together in the same region.
 - **Z-axis (Relevance)**
   - High (+): Core concepts essential to the topic.
   - Low (-): Contextual or peripheral information.

 ####  ✏️ Interactive Editing
 - **Drag and Drop** - Move nodes freely in 3D space.